Jason Santos

-Jason Santos is a Boston-based restaurateur, cookbook author, runner-up on Hell’s Kitchen and has appeared on Bar Rescue seasons 5, 6, 7, and 8.
-He returned to Season 21 of Hell's Kitchen as Gordon Ramsay's sous-chef when the season debuted in September 2022.
-It was a role he had in the season that started in January 2021.
-He went by Jay in his earlier appearances on Hell’s Kitchen but goes by Jason now.
+Jason "Jay" Santos is a Boston-based restaurateur, cookbook author, runner-up on Hell's Kitchen season 7 and has appeared on Bar Rescue seasons 5, 6, 7, 8 and 9.
+He returned for season 19 of Hell's Kitchen as Gordon Ramsay's sous-chef when the season debuted in January 2021, and stayed for seasons 20, 21, and 22.
+He went by Jay in his earlier appearances on Hell's Kitchen but goes by Jason now.

-Santos, as well as his Buttermilk & Bourbon restaurants, are known for their New Orleans inspired food.
+Santos and his Buttermilk & Bourbon restaurants are known for their New Orleans-inspired food.

 Career

 Santos has been executive chef and owner of three Boston restaurants: Abby Lane (in the Boston Theater District), Citrus & Salt (Back Bay, Boston) and Buttermilk & Bourbon.
-He also owns B&B Fish (opened November 2020) in Marblehead, Massachusetts and in 2021, announced that in July 2021, Santos and his partners would open a spot in Arsenal Yards, Watertown, Massachusetts.
+He also owns B&B Fish (opened November 2020) in Marblehead, Massachusetts (now closed) and in 2021, announced that in July 2021, Santos and his partners would open a spot in Arsenal Yards, Watertown, Massachusetts.
 The Buttermilk & Bourbon location actually opened on August 5, 2021.

 His restaurant Blue Inc. closed in September 2014.